 Characteristics of the AVHRR and MODIS sensors are documented at Wikipedia's Remote Sensing Satellite and Data Overview page.

 Christopher Lavers' 2013 article Origins of High-Resolution Civilian Satellite Imaging - Part 2 profiles several commercial systems, including SPOT, IKONOS, OrbView, and GeoEye.
-Characteristics of these and other contemporary sensing systems are documented at at Wikipedia's Remote Sensing Satellite and Data Overview page.
+Characteristics of these and other contemporary sensing systems are documented at Wikipedia's Remote Sensing Satellite and Data Overview page.
 Not included in that page is DigitalGlobe's WorldView-3 sensor, which launched in August 2014.
 WorldView-3 provides panchromatic imaging at 31 cm GSD and 1.24 m multispectral.
 Datasheets for WorldView-3 and other DigitalGlobe sensors are available at its Satellite Information page.
 Coming up next in this chapter is a site visit to DigitalGlobe.

 Next Generation Satellite Imaging